Haarsh-Gupta/Haarsh-Gupta/README.md

 - Delivered AI-driven solutions with smooth user experience
 - Completed all masterclasses and project assignments with distinction

-### 🔹 **Frontend Developer Intern** - IBM
+###🔹 AI Intern (Chatbot & Generative AI) – IBM
-*Jul 2024 – Aug 2024 (2 Months) | Remote*
+*July 2024 – August 2024 (2 Months) | Remote
-- Developed user interfaces using React and modern frontend stacks
-- Contributed to frontend architecture of internal tools

-### 🔹 **Web Designer** - Xero Technologies
+-Developed a functional AI-powered chatbot using NLP and Python -Gained hands-on experience with generative AI, transformers, and foundation models -Learned and applied prompt engineering techniques to improve model output -Acquired working knowledge of transformer-based models and foundation models in AI

+###🔹 Frontend Developer Intern – Letude
-*Dec 2020 – Feb 2021 (3 Months) | Delhi, India*
+*July 2022 – August 2022 (2 Months) | Remote
-- Designed and deployed responsive web pages for business clients
-- Supported frontend updates and UI enhancements
+-Built and styled responsive UI components using React.js, Tailwind CSS, and JavaScript -Collaborated with designers and backend developers to develop clean, user-focused interfaces -Improved website performance, responsiveness, and cross-browser compatibility

 ---